What are uterine fibroids?

 In general, treatment for fibroids may include:

-Anti-inflammatory painkillers.
-This type of medicine is often effective for women who have occasional pelvic pain or discomfort.
+- Anti-inflammatory painkillers.
+This type of medicine is often effective for women who have occasional pelvic pain

 What are the complications of uterine fibroids?